Galcedion/imperial-dating-system-js/README.md

 simpleYear - Whether the calculation should be done by the regular calendrical year or on basis of the sidereal year.
 Default: true (calendrical)

+compact - Whether the output date should be formatted without whitespace or not.
+Added for readability.
+Default: false (with whitespaces)

 ### Output

 The function returns a string containing the date converted into the Imperial Dating System.